activist-org/activist/README.md

 ### Tasks

 Tasks are all the things that organizations need to do, which will be able to be organized in lists and kanban boards.
-Tasks can themselves be events or actions needed to make sure the event is a success (see below).

 <a id="events"></a>